deffi/payne/doc/testing.md

     version, even though a later version is available)

+## Set 2 (sup)

+`sup` uses `setup.py` in lieu of `pyproject.toml`.
+This means that metadata is not readily available without building at least a source distribution.
+Metadata is required to determine the name and version when installing a local project.

 # Building the test projects

 Before running any tests that use the test projects, they must be built.
 This is